-No recommendations have been looked at for the use of bacteriophages in the prevention of secondary bacterial pneumonia and sepsis that occurred in some patients.
-The bacteria that begin to manifest during lung injury and the presence of the cytokine storm, is still a prominent problem that has not been addressed.
+No official recommendations have been looked at for the use of bacteriophages in the prevention of secondary bacterial pneumonia and sepsis that occurred in some patients.
+Although international researchers are looking towards phage therapy in battling bacterial secondary infections.
+The bacteria that begin to manifest during lung injury and the presence of the cytokine storm is still a prominent problem that has not been addressed.
 Lytic bacteriophages against such bacterial infection when using an inhalation method would be worth exploring.
 In addition, any prophylactic lytic phages have immunomodulatory effects that would be helpful for the prevention of cytokine reaction from the start.

 Unfortunately, in the current situation, a study using phages can currently only be placed into action in Russia and Georgia, two countries with bacteriophage production, and the use of phages in daily practice.
 Russia also has a lot of experience with the preventive use of phages in times of natural disasters on a large number of people.
 In Europe and the United States, there are questions towards the production of phage preparations, but to date, there is no relevant legislation.
 The recommendations of WHO towards possible approaches against the superbug, unfortunately, contain no mention of bacteriophages.